srlausten/us-avalanche-dashboard/README.md

 ## Overview

-This project is a Panel dashboard that visualizes accident data using Plotly and Panel.
-It includes a map visualization, a histogram, and interactive widgets for filtering data by date and month.
+This project is an Avalanche dashboard that visualizes accident data using Python and Data from CAIC US Database.
+It includes data exploration and visualization tools, and a beta predictive-analysis tool, **not to be used for actual predictions**.

 ## Table of Contents